Edd17369/Edd17369/README.md

 - 👋 Hi, I’m Eduardo Pereyra
 - 👀 I’m interested in programming lenguages
-- 🌱 I’m currently learning python and postgres
+- 🌱 I’m currently learning python, postgres and js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email zpej2018@gmail.com